Fr0sT-Brutal/awesome-pascal/README.md

 * [CnWizards](https://github.com/cnpack) is a Free Plug-in Tool Set for Delphi/C++ Builder/CodeGear RAD Studio to Improve Development Efficiency.

-* [Delphi Package Installer (DelphiPI)](https://code.google.com/p/delphipi) is a tool which aids you installing components to your Delphi IDE.
+* [Delphi Package Installer (DelphiPI)](https://bitbucket.org/idursun/delphipi) ([old repo](https://code.google.com/p/delphipi)) is a tool which aids you installing components to your Delphi IDE.
 DelphiPI automatically resolves dependencies between packages, compiles, installs and adds source paths to your IDE.

 * [ResEd](http://code.google.com/p/theunknownones) is an expert for Delphi 2005, 2006, 2007, 2009, 2010 and XE.
 This expert is designed for editing the resource files (.res; .resx) that are linked to the active project.
 It will automatically search for all occurrences of {$R xyz.res} lines and will open/create resourcefiles for them.
 The expert registers itself in the menubar of Delphi under View.